cedar-policy/cedar-docs/docs/collections/_schema/human-readable-schema-grammar.md

 Tokens are defined using regular expressions, where `[]` stands for character ranges; `|` stands for alternation; `*` , `+` , and `?` stand for zero or more, one or more, and zero or one occurrences, respectively; `~` stands for complement; and `-` stands for difference.
 The grammar ignores whitespace and comments.

-The grammar adopts the same string escaping rules as Cedar policy grammar.
+The grammar adopts the same string escaping rules as the Cedar policy grammar.

 ```
 Schema    := {Namespace}